The Christmas Tapes (2022)

 The best present of all finds a well-meaning dad (Jason Kuykendall) shipping an oversized gift box to his kids.
 Its contents: himself!
 To heighten the Christmas spirit, he hires a Santa to truck him there; unfortunately, this Kris Kringle (Vernon Wells, The Road Warrior) veers from the plan.

 Although the aforementioned haunted-house segment allows Dave Sheridan (Scary Movie’s Doofie) to improvise a little too long, The Christmas Tapes satisfies as a maniacal party mix of playful terror and dark humor.
 The framing device holds its own as a story, too.
-My Christmas wish is for Sestero to again reunite with Infrared directing duo for another dip into Geoff’s bag of found-footage tricks. —Rod Lott
+My Christmas wish is for Sestero to again reunite with his Infrared directing duo for another dip into Geoff’s bag of found-footage tricks. —Rod Lott

 Leave a Reply